deniskyashif/blog/content/posts/2019-12-08-csharp-channels-part-1.md

 ## Conclusion

 In this article, we defined the term concurrency and discussed how it relates to parallelism.
 We explained why the two terms should not be confused.
-Then we explored C#'s channel data structure and learned how to use it for implementing publish/subscribe workflows.
+Then we explored C#'s channel data structure and learned how to use it to implement publish/subscribe workflows.
 We've seen how to make an efficient use multiple CPUs by distrubuting the reading/writing operations amongst several workers.

-The underlying concept behind the concurrency model, described in this article, can be summarized as:

-> Don't communicate by sharing memory, share memory by communicating.
->
-> -- Rob Pike "Go Concurrency Patterns"

 _Check out [part 2](/csharp-channels-part-2) where we discuss some cancellation techniques and put what we've learned into practice_